ebalo55/crabby/templates/php/README.md

 The WordPress webshell includes all the features of the template webshell, plus:

 - [x] Added stealthiness - hides itself from the plugin list once activated
+- [ ] Deactivation bypass - hooks into the WordPress deactivation process to prevent the plugin from being deactivated
+- [ ] Persistence - hooks into the WordPress uninstall process to ensure the plugin cannot be removed

 ## Webshell Template